 Records showed that Laporte had a history of arrests for public indecency that included incidents at libraries in nearby Fairfield, New Milford, and Brookfield as well as Newtown.

-In February, 2003, Seri was granted a new trial and Fairfield County prosecutors dismissed the charges.
+In February 2003, Seri was granted a new trial and Fairfield County prosecutors dismissed the charges.
 Seri filed a lawsuit against the police department, but the case was dismissed.
+In December 2015, the state of Connecticut awarded him $170,000 in compensation

 – Maurice Possley